 - be enrolled in at least half-time with established financial need;

-- be enrolled in an undergraduate degree or certificate program at an eligible institution;
+- be enrolled in an undergraduate degree program (certification programs are not eligible for financial aid);

 - have completed a FAFSA and be eligible to receive federal financial aid.

 To take out a Federal PLUS Loan for the first time, the parent must complete a Federal PLUS Loan Application and master promissory note (MPN) online at the StudentLoans.gov website.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).